Probation Violation Dismissed – 35th District

 In this case the probation violation allegation was ultimately dismissed after our client plead not guilty.

-Procedurally our client plead found guilty to possession of marijuana back in October with the special HYTA status.
+Procedurally our client plead found guilty to possession of drugs back in October with the special HYTA status.

 In late January, and twice in February she tested positive for using marijuana and didn’t show up for testing the last week of February and first week of March around the 9th.
 She was violated by 35th District Court probation and went to see judge Lowe.
 She plead guilty and she was ordered to do five days on the work program, an alternative to jail.